-Despite a lengthy list of things to do, it is definitely easy to relax at Atlantis as well.
+Despite a lengthy list of things to do, it’s easy to relax at Atlantis as well.
 Spend the entire day lying in the sun at the beach or at one of the many serene pools.
 If you’re lucky enough to stay at The Cove you’ll have access to an exclusive pool with daybeds and cabanas to lounge away the day.
 Or take it to the next level by visiting the ultra calming Mandara Spa, a place where even I can fully unwind.

 Nightly entertainment is epic

-There are several spots within Atlantis Paradise Island to enjoy a drink as well, with the most lively located around the casino.
+There are several spots within Atlantis Paradise Island to enjoy a drink as well with the most lively located around the casino.
 Atlas Bar and Moon Club offer buzzing lounge atmospheres and fantastic opportunities to people watch – particularly those who beat the odds at the casino.

-If you’re looking for something more high energy, there’s Dragon’s Ultra Lounge on the casino floor where you can find an eclectic crowd dancing to blaring top 40 hits or Aura, a Vegas-esque club with a youthful and energetic vibe, where high rollers order by the bottle while a DJ gets people on the dance floor.
+If you’re looking for something even more high energy, there’s Dragon’s Ultra Lounge on the casino floor where you can find an eclectic crowd dancing to blaring top 40 hits or Aura, a Vegas-esque club with a youthful and energetic vibe, where high rollers order by the bottle while a DJ gets people on the dance floor.

 Nassau has a lot to offer

 We spent a rainy afternoon on a food tour of Nassau, which brilliantly fused the history of the island with an impressive sample of its best culinary offerings.
 Over the three+ hours we spent hopping from restaurant to restaurant, we saw a lot more of downtown Nassau than what tourists usually encounter along the main shopping drag, where most of the dining options look mediocre.
-We visited some outstanding restaurants that would warrant a trip off of the resort including traditional island food at Bahamian Cookin’, Belgian-Thai-Caribbean flavors at Van Breugel’s, and a family owned Greek restaurant Athena Cafe.
+We visited some outstanding restaurants that would alone warrant a trip off of the resort including traditional island food at Bahamian Cookin’, Belgian-Thai-Caribbean flavors at Van Breugel’s, and a family owned Greek restaurant Athena Cafe.

 Atlantis Paradise Island is a great spot for family trips

-Atlantis Paradise Island is an ideal spot for these family trips and I frequently encounter large, multi-generational families from infants to great grandparents when I visit.
+Atlantis Paradise Island is an ideal spot for family trips and I frequently encounter large, multi-generational families from infants to grandparents when I visit.
 And, perhaps surprisingly, they all seem to be thoroughly enjoying their vacations.
-It just comes back to the fact that there are so many ways to spend your time at Atlantis that you can indulge in whatever you wish, so everybody comes out a winner.
+It just comes back to the fact that there are so many ways to spend your time at Atlantis that you can indulge in whatever you wish so everybody comes out a winner.